Gocław Tower

-One of the many Bismarck towers built in the former German Empire (Kaiserreich) is located in Szczecin (Gocław), now in north-western Poland (known as Stettin in German).
+Gocław Tower (Wieża Gocławska) is a historical observation tower and cultural heritage site in Szczecin, Poland, located in the Gocław neighbourhood.

 History

+It was built as a Bismarck tower under the German Empire.
 Its construction began relatively late, in 1913, and it was only finished in 1921.
 The total construction cost of the 25 m-tall tower was approximately 200,000 German Papiermarks.

 The tower is located on top of a small hill and is surrounded by a small wood, although the surrounding area is now generally industrial.
 It is approximately 6 km from the city centre, close to a tram terminus.

 Although one can visit the tower, the main entry way is fully sealed off, as are all windows, making entry impossible.
 It is also in need of restoration.